rhosocial/yii2-user/docs/guide/usage-user.md

 If the return value is `true`, it means success.

 If one of registration, saving associated models, and assigning permissions or roles failed, the registration will not succeed.
+At the same time, the events registered with $eventRegisterFailed are called.

 If the development mode is present, the exception itself is returned, or return false if production mode is present.